Treating Attention-Deficit/Hyperactivity Disorder: ADHD Medications

 Other questions to ask your doctor may include the following.

 With various ADHD medications available, your doctor may have made their recommendation based on your or your child’s particular needs, habits, preexisting conditions, etc. You may ask your doctor to explain why they chose the medication they did to ensure the medication you’re prescribed targets your symptoms and wasn’t only chosen because it is the most frequently prescribed.
-However, frequently prescribed medications may be prescribed more often because they are effective for more extensive groups of people.
+However, frequently prescribed medications may be prescribed more often because they are effective for larger groups of people.

 How does this ADHD medication work in addressing the symptoms?